codacy/docs/docs/coverage/repositories/pull-requests.md

 ## Commits tab

-The **Commits** tab displays an overview of each commit included in the pull request, such as the analysis status and the coverage metrics for each commit.
+The **Commits** tab displays an overview of each commit included in the pull request, such as the status and coverage metrics for each commit.

 ![Commits tab](images/pull-requests-tab-commits.png)